Agilatech/versalink-si1145-device/README.md

 ##VersaLink SI1145 IR/Visible/UV light sensor device driver

-This driver is designed to work on any Linux platform, and has been thouroghly tested on BeagleBone Black
+This device driver is specifically designed to be used with the Agilatech VersaLink IOT System.

 ###Install
 ```